EnriqueNeyra/Aeroq/README.md

 ---

 ## Using Aeroq

 Simply plug the device in using any USB-C cable/power supply (minimum 5V 1A), and wait for the initialization to complete.
-**For optimal measurement accuracy, keep it away from heat soruces (electronics, lights, etc) and in an area with minimal clutter.**
+**For optimal measurement accuracy, keep it away from heat sources (electronics, lights, etc) and in an area with minimal clutter.**

 ## License